Shivakumarr18/BTS-Aviation-Delay-Intelligence/README.md

  "The value is not the analytics itself.
 The value comes from whether the intelligence improves how people plan, decide, and operate."

 An end-to-end aviation data engineering platform built using US Bureau of Transportation Statistics flight data.
-The system transforms raw flight records into a validated analytical model designed for downstream BI, APIs and eventually an AI interface...
+The system transforms raw flight records into a validated analytical model designed for downstream BI, APIs and eventually an AI interface..

 [![GitHub](https://img.shields.io/badge/GitHub-Shivakumarr18-181717?style=flat&logo=github)](https://github.com/Shivakumarr18)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-0A66C2?style=flat&logo=linkedin)](https://www.linkedin.com/)